Types of bowlers in cricket: Swing bowlers

 Swing bowlers are pace bowlers who, apart from being fast, also use the seam of the ball to make it travel in a curved path through the air.
 This is further encouraged by systematically polishing one side of the ball while allowing the other side to become roughened and worn.
 The differing airflow around the two sides will cause the ball to swing in the air, towards the roughened side.
-By changing the orientation of the ball in his hand, a bowler may therefore cause the ball to swing into or away from the batsman.
+By changing the orientation of the ball in his hand, a bowler may therefore cause the ball to swing into or away from the batter.
 In addition to a well-polished ball, other factors help the ball to swing, notably damp or humid weather conditions.
 However balls which have been in play for some time do not tend to swing so much due to the deterioration of the seam.
 In addition, bowlers of express pace do not tend to get as much swing as the fast-medium-to-medium pace bowlers.

-Reverse Swing as the name suggests, moves in the opposite direction to conventional swing.
+Reverse swing as the name suggests, moves in the opposite direction to conventional swing.
 Instead of the ball drifting towards its rougher side, it veers towards the smooth.
 Typically, a ball needs to be older, and thoroughly knocked about, before it arrives in “the zone” to reverse; and it takes a faster bowler to inject enough velocity that the effect will take hold.
 Sarfraz Nawaz and Imran Khan are credited as two of the earliest exponents of reverse-swing in International cricket.
 Waqar Younis and Wasim Akram perfected the art of reverse-swing and inspired many to learn the art.

 An outswinger is a type of delivery of the ball in the sport of cricket.
 In such a delivery the ball curves—or "swings"—out and away from the batter's body and the wicket.
 By contrast, an inswinger swings in toward the batter and the wicket.
-Richard Hadlee, Malcolm Marshall, Dominic Cork, Dale Steyn and James Anderson are some of the bowlers who had the best outswingers of their time.
+Wasim Akram, Richard Hadlee, Malcolm Marshall, Curtly Ambrose, Courtney Walsh, Dominic Cork, Dale Steyn and James Anderson are some of the bowlers who had the best outswingers of their time.